alphagov/gds-way/programming-languages.md

 [nodejs]: https://nodejs.org/

-Node.js is used in a few projects at GDS; GOV.UK Frontend, GOV.UK Pay and Performance Platform.
+Node.js is used by a few projects at GDS; GOV.UK Frontend, GOV.UK Pay and the Performance Platform.

 In the past we've had problems operating and maintaining products written in Node.js.
 We suspect that this is because: